abstratt/cloudfier-examples/readme.rst

 --------------------------------------------------------------------------------

 Users can be either committers or reporters.
 Anyone can report and comment on issues.
-Committers can take over issues, resolve
+Committers can take over issues, resolve, assign them to other committers.

 PetStore
 --------------------------------------------------------------------------------